wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 * Flood control
 * Advanced dashboard for managing your chatrooms
 * Send audio and video messages
-* Set your sound for different types of operations
+* Set your own sound for different types of operations
 * NEW - Upload Docs, Excel, PowerPoint, PDF files
 * NEW - Upload Images from your own PC
 * NEW - Take pictures from your PC camera
+* NEW - One on One VIDEO and Audio chat
 </pre>

 <pre>